Commission: Drug courts, not prisons, for abusers

 The question now becomes how to pay for the new initiatives and whether Congress will act.

+"The overall problem here is, we've got a commission making recommendations when we need an administration putting out a plan and seeking out appropriations," Kolodny said.
+"We need action."

-"It is not the Commission's charge to quantify the amount of these resources, so we do not do so in this report," Christie said in a letter to the President.
-"We urge Congress to do their constitutionally delegated duty and appropriate sufficient funds (as soon as possible) to implement the Commission's recommendations."
+In his letter to Trump, Christie said it was not the commission's job to put a dollar figure on what is needed.
+That onus is on lawmakers, he said.
+"We urge Congress to do their constitutionally delegated duty and appropriate sufficient funds (as soon as possible) to implement the Commission's recommendations," Christie wrote.

 Baltimore City Health Commissioner Dr. Leana Wen applauded the commission's efforts but said it "does not go nearly far enough."
 Most important, Wen said, without new federal funds freed up, thousands of Americans would still not be able to get much-needed treatment.